 As you land on the island, the first structure you see is the priory church, aligned east-west on the northern side of the priory, which itself is on the north side of the island.
 The church would have been the tallest building in the complex and it was usually placed on this side to avoid casting the rest of the priory in shadow.
 The east end of the church at Inchmahome is well preserved and the east window much have been magnificent.
 There are also the remains of a bell tower at the north west corner, plus some very pretty arches that once separated the nave from a north aisle.
 The west doorway is still impressive, and the interior of the priory church is home to a number of graves and memorials added after the Reformation.

 To the south of the priory church, beyond its oddly dog-legged south wall, is the heart of the priory, the cloister.
 Most of the south and west ranges that once stood on two sides of the cloister have now gone, but the east range is reasonably complete (as ruins go).
 The walls of the warming house still stand to a good height, and vaulting still covers the kitchen.

 The best preserved part of the priory is the chapter house, largely because it was converted into a mausoleum by the Graham family in the 1750s.
 Inside are examples of some of the decorative stonework found around the priory, plus some superb medieval effigies brought here for safe keeping from the priory church.

 Very few written records remain of life at Inchmahome Priory.
 In common with other similar establishments across Scotland, its life as a priory came to a juddering halt with the Reformation in 1560.
-In the twilight of its days, in 1547, it achieved a small footnote in history when the four-year-old Mary Queen of Scots was brought here for safety by her mother, Mary de Guise, after the Scots defeat at the Battle of Pinkie, east of Edinburgh.
+In the twilight of its days, in 1547, it achieved a small footnote in history when the four-year-old Mary Queen of Scots was brought here for safety by her mother, Mary de Guise, after the Scottish defeat by the English at the Battle of Pinkie, east of Edinburgh.